 \section{Introduction}

-Coherent elastic neutrino-nucleus scattering (CE$\nu$NS), where the only detectable reaction product is a low momentum recoiling nucleus, was suggested soon after the experimental discovery of a weak neutral current in neutrino interactions~\cite{Freedman:1974}.
+Coherent elastic neutrino--nucleus scattering (CE$\nu$NS), where the only detectable reaction product is a low momentum recoiling nucleus, was suggested soon after the experimental discovery of a weak neutral current in neutrino interactions~\cite{Freedman:1974}.
 Even though for neutrino energies of some tens of MeV the CE$\nu$NS cross section is a few orders of magnitude larger than competing inelastic processes, the difficulty in detecting the $\sim$keV scale recoil of a nucleus has hindered experimental detection of this process for decades.
-In 2017, the COHERENT collaboration detected the first CE$\nu$NS signal using a stopped--pion beam in the Spallation Neutron Source (SNS) at Oak Ridge National Laboratory with a CsI detectors ~\cite{COHERENT:2017, COHERENT:2018}, followed up by another recent measurement in a liquid argon (LAr) detector~\cite{COHERENT:2019, COHERENT:2020} and in CsI detector~\cite{COHERENT:2021}.
+In 2017, the COHERENT collaboration detected the first CE$\nu$NS signal using a stopped--pion beam in the Spallation Neutron Source (SNS) at Oak Ridge National Laboratory with a CsI detector ~\cite{COHERENT:2017, COHERENT:2018}, followed up by another recent measurements in a liquid argon (LAr) detector~\cite{COHERENT:2019, COHERENT:2020} and in CsI detector~\cite{COHERENT:2021}.

-The detection of CE$\nu$NS has opened up a slew of opportunities in high-energy physics, astrophysics and in nuclear physics, inspiring new probes into beyond-Standard-Model (BSM) physics and new experimental methods.
+The detection of CE$\nu$NS has opened up a slew of opportunities in high--energy physics, astrophysics and in nuclear physics, inspiring new probes into beyond--Standard--Model (BSM) physics and new experimental methods.
 Several extensions of the SM that can be explored at low energy such as non--standard interactions (NSI)~\cite{Liao:2017, Dent:2018, Aristizabal:2018, Denton:2018}, sterile neutrinos~\cite{Kosmas:2017, Blanco:2019}, CP--violation~\cite{Aristizabal:2019_a}, as well as exploration of nuclear effects, are being studied~\cite{Cadeddu:2018, Ciuffoli:2018, Aristizabal:2019, Papoulias:2019}.
-Several experimental programs have been or are being set up to detect CE$\nu$NS and BSM signals in the near future using stopped--pion neutrino sources in COHERENT at the SNS~\cite{COHERENT:2017} and Coherent CAPTAIN-Mills (CCM) at Los Alamos National Laboratory (LANL)~\cite{CCM} and at the proposed European Spallation Source (ESS) facility~\cite{ESS}, as well as reactor--produced neutrinos in CONNIE~\cite{CONNIE}, MINER~\cite{MINER}, $\nu$GEN~\cite{vGEN}, NUCLEUS~\cite{NUCLEUS}, RICOCHET~\cite{RICOCHET}, and TEXONO~\cite{TEXONO}, NEON~\cite{NEON} and vIOLETA~\cite{vIOLETA}.
+Several experimental programs have been or are being set up to detect CE$\nu$NS and BSM signals in the near future using stopped--pion neutrino sources in COHERENT at the SNS~\cite{COHERENT:2017}, Coherent CAPTAIN--Mills (CCM) at Los Alamos National Laboratory (LANL)~\cite{CCM} and at the proposed European Spallation Source (ESS) facility~\cite{ESS}, as well as reactor--produced neutrinos in CONNIE~\cite{CONNIE}, MINER~\cite{MINER}, $\nu$GEN~\cite{vGEN}, NUCLEUS~\cite{NUCLEUS}, RICOCHET~\cite{RICOCHET}, TEXONO~\cite{TEXONO}, NEON~\cite{NEON} and vIOLETA~\cite{vIOLETA}.